-- Preheat oven to 325 F. Combine cookie crumbs, butter, and sugar in a small bowl.
+- Preheat oven to 325 F. Combine 1 ½ cups cookie crumbs, 4 Tbsp butter, and 2 Tbsp sugar in a small bowl.
 Pour into a greased 7-inch springform pan, then press into an even layer along the bottom, reaching up maybe a ¼” on the sides.
-Wrap tightly in heavy duty aluminum foil (trust me on the ‘heavy duty’ part) and bake for ~10 minutes, or until the crust turns a deep golden brown.
+Wrap the bottom and sides of the pan tightly in heavy duty aluminum foil (trust me on the ‘heavy duty’ part) and bake for ~10 minutes, or until the crust turns a deep golden brown.
 Remove from oven and let cool while you make the filling.

 Make the filling

-- Beat cream cheese, sugar, and vanilla in the bowl of a stand mixer until smooth and creamy, about 2 minutes.
-Scrape down the sides, then add eggs and beat on medium-low until fully incorporated and mixture is well mixed and fluffy.
+- Beat 16 oz cream cheese, ⅔ cup sugar, and 2 tsp vanilla in the bowl of a stand mixer until smooth and creamy, about 2 minutes.
+Scrape down the sides, then add 2 eggs and beat on medium-low until fully incorporated and mixture is well mixed and fluffy.

-- Pour melted dulce de leche on top of cheesecake mixture, then use a knife to swirl into the batter.
+- Pour ¼ cup melted dulce de leche on top of cheesecake mixture, then use a knife to swirl into the batter.

 - Place springform pan in a large baking pan, then fill about ~1” with hot water.
 Bake for 45-50 minutes, or until edges of cheesecake turn golden brown and pull away from the sides.
 The middle of the cheesecake will be a little jiggly.